KatPan28/kp-test-automation-project/README.md

 This project includes GitHub Actions workflow support for automated test execution on every push or pull request.

-- Can be started automatically on push/pull request or **manually from the Workflows tab**
+- Can be started automatically on pull request creation/push to main branch or **manually from the Workflows tab**
 - Uses `./gradlew clean test` internally to execute the full test suite
 - After test execution, the HTML report (`ExtentReport.html`) is uploaded as an artifact